VisionLangAI/Traffic-Forecasting-Systems/README.md

 Multi-Step Attention-based Graph Convolutional Recurrent Neural Network with Explainable AI for Urban Traffic Forecasting Using Cyber-Physical and Social Network Features

-Multi-Step Attention-based Graph Convolutional Recurrent Neural Network with Explainable AI for Urban Traffic Forecasting Using Cyber-Physical and Social Network Features